 First discovered in the early 19th century by César Julien Jean Legallois, a French doctor and physiologist who was one of the early practitioners of experimental psychology.

 What Is The Main Function Of The Medulla Oblongata?

 This part of the brain stem is home to your body’s cardiovascular center.
 Your cardiovascular center is in control of your blood pressure, heart rate, blood acidity, and all other functions related to your heart.

-When the sensors in the medulla detect any alarming change in these functions, they will instruct your heart to beat faster or slower to restore optimal function.
+When the sensors in the medulla detect any change out of the ordinary in the functions mentioned, it will instruct your heart to beat faster or slower to restore optimal function.